Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 -------------- | -------- | -----------
-parLocation    | No       | The Azure Region to deploy the resources into. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parHubNetworkName | No       | Prefix Used for Hub Network. parHubNetworkAddressPrefix | No       | The IP address range for all virtual networks to use. parSubnets     | No       | The name, IP address range, network security group and route table for each subnet in the virtual networks. parDnsServerIps | No       | Array of DNS Server IP addresses for VNet. parPublicIpSku | No       | Public IP Address SKU. parPublicIpPrefix | No       | Optional Prefix for Public IPs.
+parLocation    | No       | The Azure Region to deploy the resources into. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parHubNetworkName | No       | Name for Hub Network. parHubNetworkAddressPrefix | No       | The IP address range for Hub Network. parSubnets     | No       | The name, IP address range, network security group and route table for each subnet in the Hub Network. parDnsServerIps | No       | Array of DNS Server IP addresses for VNet. parPublicIpSku | No       | Public IP Address SKU. parPublicIpPrefix | No       | Optional Prefix for Public IPs.
 Include a succedent dash if required.
 Example: prefix- parPublicIpSuffix | No       | Optional Suffix for Public IPs.
 Include a preceding dash if required.
-Example: -suffix parAzBastionEnabled | No       | Switch to enable/disable Azure Bastion deployment.
-Default: true parAzBastionName | No       | Name Associated with Bastion Service. parAzBastionSku | No       | Azure Bastion SKU or Tier to deploy.
-Currently two options exist Basic and Standard. parAzBastionNsgName | No       | NSG Name for Azure Bastion Subnet NSG. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name. parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment.
+Example: -suffix parAzBastionEnabled | No       | Switch to enable/disable Azure Bastion deployment. parAzBastionName | No       | Name Associated with Bastion Service. parAzBastionSku | No       | Azure Bastion SKU. parAzBastionNsgName | No       | Name for Azure Bastion Subnet NSG. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name. parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment.